pit-ray/win-vind/docs/cheat_sheet/functions/index.md

 It adds `{cmd}` into autocmd list for `{aupat}`, autocmd pattern, corresponding to `{event}`.
 As such as Vim, this function append `{cmd}` into a list rather than overwriting it even if the same `{cmd}` has already existed in a list.
-The event does not allow us to use `*`.
-If you want to add a command to multiple events at the same time, `,` without after-space is available.
 The rule of `{aupat}` is based on the original Vim.
 The registered `{cmd}`s will execute in the order added.

 **Event**

-The following table shows the supported events. autocmd is NOT case-sensitive for events.
+The following table shows the supported events.
+The string of each event is NOT case-sensitive.

 |*Event*|*When does it ignite?*|
 |:---|:---|